Karen Iversdatter Krabbe: Childhood

 Karen was born on 19 November 1637, in the fortress of Varberg in eastern Denmark.
-Her father Iver Krabbe was the castle commander and governor of Norway - a well-known military man and politician who was close friends with the king.
-Iver's ancestral home Jordebjerg (now Jordberga) was situated in the province of Scania, just across the Sound from Copenhagen, and the family identified as Scanian and spoke the Scanian dialect although they moved a lot.
+Her father Iver Krabbe was the castle commander and later governor of Norway - a well-known military man and politician who was close friends with the king.
+Iver's ancestral home, Jordebjerg (now Jordberga), was situated in the province of Scania, just across the Sound from Copenhagen, and the family identified as Scanian and spoke the Scanian dialect, although they moved a lot.
 Karen's mother, Karen Marsvin (1610-1680), came from an old aristocratic family in southern Scania where they owned the magnificent castle of Dybäck.

 Horn's War 1643-45 and following years

 In 1644, Karen was seven years old and had five older siblings and two younger.
-Her favourite brother Jörgen was eleven and had already been sent to boarding school at Sorø Akademi in Zealand, but they always met at Jordebjerg during the holidays.
-Unfortunately, there was a war going on, and that year, they all got stuck at Jordebjerg because a furious Swedish army had invaded Scania and burnt everything in their way.
-Village after village was fire-raided and in the end, they reached Jordebjerg and the Danish army couldn't save it.
-The family managed to escape but the whole estate was devoured by the flames.
-According to legend, Iver Krabbe reached the estate too late, and he lifted his fist towards the sky and swore vengeance on the Swedish dogs.
+Her favourite brother Jörgen was eleven and had already been sent to boarding school at Sorø Akademi in Zealand.
+The Thirty Years' War was still going on at the time, and the Swedes had invaded both Jutland and Scania.
+During the fighting, Jordberga Castle burnt down.
+According to legend, Iver Krabbe reached the estate too late, lifted his fist towards the sky and swore vengeance on the Swedish dogs.

-We don't know that much about how Karen perceived these events, nor what she felt and feared.
-Life continued as usual.
-The Krabbe family moved around Denmark, depending on Iver's military postings, one year in Holstein, the next in Zealand, then Norway.
-They were one of the most pious families in Denmark, with Karen Marsvin making a name for herself as keen to pay to get the right clergyman in the right position but just as keen to pay for poorhouses and hospitals.
-During these years, two of Karen's eight sisters died from an 'intense fever'.
+The Krabbe family moved around Denmark, depending on Iver's military postings, one year in Holstein, the next in Zealand, and then Norway.
+They were one of the most pious families in Denmark, with Karen Marsvin making a name for herself as keen to pay to get the right clergyman in the proper position but just as eager to pay for poorhouses and hospitals.
+During these years, two of Karen's sisters died from an 'intense fever'.

 Girls weren't allowed to go to school in Denmark back then.
-Some very fortunate girls, like Princess Leonora Christina, were sent to school in Holland and France but there were no such institutions in Scandinavia.
-The Krabbe girls got some schooling at home and could all read and write.
-They might even have learnt some Latin.
-Possibly, they had private lessons, or else their brothers taught them.
+Some very fortunate girls, like Princess Leonora Christina, were sent to school in Holland and France, but there were no such institutions in Scandinavia.
+The Krabbe girls might have received instruction at home, though.